Small group Motorcycle tour of South Australia

 Our journeys from here until Wilpena Pound will be mostly on unsealed roads, and depending on weather or road conditions we may need to occasionally detour from our original path to reach our next destination.

-Early in the afternoon we continue on to Marree, with a short trip to Curdimurka as we travel South.
+After breakfast we continue on to Marree, with a short trip to Curdimurka as we travel South.

 Marree is the end of the line for the rail from Port Augusta and the long journey from channel country for the cattle driven down the Katherine track.
 This historic town is explored in the afternoon.
 We take a walk to tour the township with our guide, enjoying the stories from the towns history.